 Based in Chennai, India, Rajan Thiyagarajan is delivery head at Tata Consultancy Services and a senior member of ASQ.
 He blogs at Quality Matters.

-Jennifer Stepniowski is Communications Director at Pro QC International and an adjunct professor of marketing and management at HCC.
+Jennifer Stepniowski is Communications Director at Pro QC International and an adjunct instructor at Hillsborough Community College.
 She blogs at Quality Time.

 ASQ Fellow Manu Vora is chairman and president of Business Excellence, Inc. He is an expert in organizational excellence and the Baldrige Performance Excellence Program.
 He blogs at Thoughts on Quality.

 Anshuman Tiwari is a quality expert with experience as an industrial engineer, quality consultant, and program manager in industries ranging from textiles to financial services.
 Based in Bengaluru, India, he blogs at Quality—The Unfair Advantage.